-Re-connect the water pump by positioning the pipe connectors into the pump housing and pushing the blue tabs into position.
-It is advisable, after a period on non-use, to flush the water system with a sterilising fluid such as Milton 2.
+Re-connect the water pump by positioning the pipe connectors into the pump housing and pushing the blue tabs into position. it is advisable, after a period of non-use, to flush the water system with a sterilising solution suitable for stainless steel containers and components.
 Fill the fresh water tank with water and sterilising fluid (refer to sterilising fluid instructions for the amount to use).
 Turn the pump on and open all the taps, ensuring that the water drains away safely to the waste tank.

 When the waste tank is full empty the fluid into a designated waste water area.
 Re-fill the tank with fresh water and flush through the system as described above; repeat this until all traces of the sterilising fluid have been flushed out.
-(See "priming the Water System" and "Waste Tank" sections on page 47)
+(See sections 7.3, 7.4 and 7.6)

 Prepare the toilet system by adding water and Thetford fluid to the toilet waste tank.
-See "Preparing the Thetford Cassette Toilet for Use" in the user instructions, link on page 127.
+(See section 9.11)